Date: 19 August 2018. Beckson Plate

 spray bottle shown above.
 It originally was one of those inexpensive

 perfumes sold at the discount stores for a buck.
 I bought it because

 buying some particular item because of the container.
 If the size

-fits where I want it, that's the one I buy.
+fits where I want it, that is the one I purchase.

 Lane: I remember years ago Mother

 saved for a long time.
 Eventually she had enough money and bought a

 galley locker's worth of Tupperware.
 She was so happy to have

 all these spiffy containers.
 They would keep our flour and dry